Limnoria/Limnoria-doc/use/install_windows.rst

 Installing Limnoria on Windows
 ******************************

-This is the "easy to follow" guide to installing Limnoria.
-The installation documentation provided with the Limnoria distribution is really quite good already, but since people keep coming to IRC, asking a repeating pattern of questions, we thought it would be a good idea to expand it a bit to make it a little more of a "foolproof guide".

-This guide is only for Windows.
+This guide is for installing Limnoria on Windows.
 If you don't want to install on Windows, check out the :ref:`non-Windows install guide <use-install>`.